-- 18.1 Completing projects requiring selection of a topic and independent integration of information from a number of sources.
-(7D9) - 18.2 Understanding the dynamic nature of the knowledge base of physical therapy and the need to stay current through practice, professional literature, and education.
-(7D15) - 18.3 Seeking out new information regarding the practice of physical therapy.
+18.1 Completing projects requiring selection of a topic and independent integration of information from a number of sources.
 (7D9)

+18.2 Understanding the dynamic nature of the knowledge base of physical therapy and the need to stay current through practice, professional literature, and education.
+(7D15)

+18.3 Seeking out new information regarding the practice of physical therapy.
+(7D9)

-- 19.1 Assess and critically analyze scientific literature and apply best evidence for practice with clinical judgment to determine the best care for a patient.
-(7D9, 7D10, 7D11) - 19.2 Explain one's reasoning and conclusions.
-(7D10, 7D11) - 19.3 Monitor, reflect on and question one's own thinking in order to minimize errors and enhance patient/client outcomes.
+19.1 Assess and critically analyze scientific literature and apply best evidence for practice with clinical judgment to determine the best care for a patient.
+(7D9, 7D10, 7D11)

+19.3 Monitor, reflect on and question one's own thinking in order to minimize errors and enhance patient/client outcomes.
 (7D38)